 - Dehydrating your own food is for short-term storage only, one-year maximum.
 We dehydrate both fruits and veggies.
 I use the veggies in my soups, stews, casseroles, and more.
 I put the dried fruit in desserts.

 - You can dehydrate frozen vegetables you find on sale and you don’t need to wash, slice, or cut them.

 - When you combine homegrown garden products with canning and dehydrating the harvest it is the best!

 Thanks to Daniel for these:

-- Basic first-aid skills – up to, and including, closing a wound with stitches and setting a broken bone.
+- Get up to speed with basic first-aid skills, including, closing a wound with stitches and setting a broken bone.

 - CPR class

 I remember taking these classes at the YMCA long ago, but I am pretty sure your local fire station would be able to steer you in the right direction.
 First Aid Kit by Linda